 H.P.
 Lovecraft’s Dunwich Horror

-One of my favorite board games is Arkham Horror which is based off of H.P.
+One of my favorite board games is Arkham Horror which is based on H.P.
 Lovecraft’s horror stories.
 This is a graphic novel take on some of his classic stories.
-Lovecraft’s stories are intriguing, but since they were written in the early 1900’s, the language used can be dull and hard to interpret at times.
+Lovecraft’s stories are intriguing, but since they were written in the early 1900s, the language used can be dull and hard to interpret at times.
 This graphic novel makes that easier.

 Griff by Christopher Moore and Ian Corson

 My book pile is growing bigger which is how I like it.
-I never not want to have anything next in line to read.
+I always like to have something new to read.
 My comic post will be posted soon enough because there’s a lot of cool stuff I bought I wanted to share.
-Also I wanted to wish everyone a Happy Memorial Day.
-Let’s be thankful for the U.S troops who have fought for so much to give us the rights we have.
+Also, I wanted to wish everyone a Happy Memorial Day.
+Let’s be thankful for Veterans who have fought for so much to give us the rights we have.